 A bottle of Bonney's by Ocean's Collide, the hotel's own-label wine; GoldSmith members are also treated to free airport transfers

 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £327.80 ($416), including tax at 10 per cent.
 Please note the hotel charges an additional resort fee of $60.00 per room per night on check-out.

 The hotel has a 48-seat cinema: it shows recent releases daily, and – as all good cinemas should – has its own bar.
 Book a sofa for the plushest viewing experience.

 Restaurants Shima and Mogano typically close for a few weeks seasonally (often in September, though not at the same time); we recommend checking ahead of arrival if one will be closed during your stay.

 At the hotel

-Cinema, gym, yoga studio, squash court, free WiFi.
-In rooms: TV, free WiFi, air-conditioning, black-out curtains, hairdryer, minibar with wines, spirits, soft drinks and snacks.
+Cinema, 24-hour gym, free fitness classes, yoga studio, squash court, free WiFi, on-site boutique, art gallery, café with wine market.
+In rooms: TV, free WiFi, air-conditioning, black-out curtains, hairdryer, Bamford bath products, minibar with wines, spirits, soft drinks and snacks (in suites only).

 Our favourite rooms